Who Gets the House in an Australian Divorce?

 But the house rarely stands alone

 Property settlement looks at the full asset pool — super, savings, debts and contributions all play a role.
-Focusing only on the house can give a misleading picture.
+Focusing only on the house gives a misleading picture.

 The full picture lives in the calculator

-For a clearer view of how a split might actually work, the complete tool at propertysplitcalculator.com.au lets you model the whole pool and download a structured summary.
+For a clearer view of how a split might actually work, the calculator lets you model the whole pool and download a structured PDF summary.

 Who gets the house in a divorce in Australia?